 “Architecture is an art.
 All buildings are public, whether publicly or privately funded.
 They contribute to the overall quality and livability of our communities.
 Only through a responsive design process can we produce buildings that are beautiful, sustainable and representative of our time.”

 The Nicholas Bevanda Memorial Education Fund has been set up to honour Nick and continue his legacy of mentoring young people interested in architecture and design.

 AIBC Lifetime Achievement Award | Terence Williams Architect AIBC, FRAIC, Hon.
 FAIA, LEED AP, ASA, RCA

 Terence (Terry) Williams was born in London, England in 1942, in the latter years of World War II.
 Growing up in a “waste not, want not” era greatly informed Terry’s approach to architecture – one that embraced the mantras that “less is more” and to “reuse, renew, and recycle”.

 Terry has demonstrated his dedication to the profession in many ways.
 He served on AIBC Council from 1978 to 1983, including two terms as President.
-He also sat on the Royal Architectural Institute of Canada Board of Directors from 1984 to 1988, and was Chancellor of the RAIC College of Fellows.
+He also sat on the Royal Architectural Institute of Canada Board of Directors from 1984 to 1988 (including one term as President), and was Chancellor of the RAIC College of Fellows.
 From 1999 to 2012, he served as a member of the Parliamentary Precinct Oversight Advisory Committee, which oversaw the long-term vision for Parliament Hill.
 Terry was also a founding member of the Canadian Green Building Council, given his expertise and involvement with LEED Platinum urban planning projects.
 Terry has shared his knowledge with the community, acting as a mentor to many young architects.